-This Our Country unit will teach your class about the countries of the UK developing learning beyond children's immediate environment and own locality to the UK in general.
+This Our Country unit will feach your class about the countries of the UK developing learning beyond children's immediate environment and own locality to the UK in general.
 Children will explore the UK by looking at individual countries, capital cities, human and physical features along with comparing and contrasting the capital cities of London and Brasilia in defall.
-This unit provides everything you need to give your class a greater insight into the UK and beyond.
+This wint provides event/him over used to drive your class a creater insight into the UK and beyond.